anon-ml-repo/GISR/README.md

 ### Step 2: Data pre-processing

-Run `preprocessing.py` to load the DrugComb and PrimeKG dataset.
+Run `preprocessing.py` to load the DrugComb and PrimeKG datasets.
+We include a filtered version of PrimeKG in `kg_hetero.pt` as a PyTorch Geometric HeteroData object.
+We also include `kg_drug_node_lookup.csv`, which contains a mapping between node indices in this graph and DrugBank IDs that are used to map the drug pairs to their datasets in DrugComb.

 Below are the arguments you can pass to the script along with their descriptions:

 #### Arguments: